abozanona/me.abozanona/source/_posts/birthday-progress.md

 Additionally, I've embraced boxing lessons 🥊, which not only keep me physically fit but also provide a great mental release.
 Sometimes, I even push myself to the limits by doing some boxing after work, followed by a late-night bike ride, and I must say, there's an exhilarating freedom in those moments that I absolutely cherish!

+## Food

+I used to eat a lot of food and follow some good health habits regarding the food I eat.
+I maintained the same food habits for the first 5 months after I first came to hamburg.

+But nowadays I barely eat anything.
+I even look at myself and wonder how am I still alive with the low food rations I eat 😶.
+I rarely feel hungry, and I only feel hunger if I see an already prepared food infront of me.
+My assumption for why is that happening to me is propably because my body isset on the battery saver mode 🔋.

 ## Luca

 Luca is a chrome extension built on top of react to watching movies with friends.
 You can [find out more about Luca here](/luca).